mmbi-glitch/mmbi-glitch/README.md

 - ♂️ Pronouns: He/Him.

-- 📈 I’m currently learning about cybersecurity/cloud computing, training for professional cybersecurity certifications, and working as a part-time grader at Massey University.
+- 📈 Status: I’m currently learning about cybersecurity/cloud computing, training for professional cybersecurity certifications, and working as a part-time grader at Massey University.

-- ⛱️ In my spare time, I enjoy participating in CTFs, playing games, reading, listening to nasheeds, caring for stray cats, and spending time in nature.
+- ⛱️ Hobbies: In my spare time, I enjoy participating in CTFs, playing games, reading, listening to nasheeds, caring for stray cats, and spending time in nature.

-- 🗒️ Fun facts: My favorite animal is owls because they're super cool.
+- ⚡ Fun Facts: My favorite animal is owls because they're super cool.
 I was born in Japan, lived in NZ for ~19 years, and now I'm in the UK.
-I was homeschooled for the most part of my early education 🏫.
+I was homeschooled for the most part of my early education.

-- 💬 Ask me about anything that's not too personal!
+- 💬 Ask Me: about anything that's not too personal!
 For example, my uni experience, how I feel about homeschooling, my religion, etc.

-- 📬 Contact me via email (mmbillah02[at]gmail[dot]com - no spam please!) or social media (links above).
+- 📬 Contact: via email (mmbillah02[at]gmail[dot]com - no spam please!) or social media (links above).

 <br/>